Tibor Józef Pusztai

-Tibor Józef Pusztai (born 23 December 1946) was a Hungarian violinist, composer, conductor, and teacher.
+Tibor Józef Pusztai (23 December 1946 – 10 January 2016) was a Hungarian violinist, composer, conductor, and teacher.
 He directed and performed with various orchestras around the world, winning multiple awards thanks to his performances and compositions.
 Tibor Pusztai died on January 10, 2016.

 Biography

 Childhood and education

 Tibor Pusztai was born in Budapest, Hungary on December 23, 1946, to Marie A. Piff and Tibor G. Pusztai.
 During the Hungarian Revolution in 1956, he was obligated to flee his home country with his father.
 He lived and worked throughout North and South America, eventually becoming an American citizen.

 Considered a child prodigy, Pusztai began performing as a violinist and violist from an early age.
 He studied at the Juilliard School of Music and the New England Conservatory of Music (NEC).

 Career

 As a violinist, Pusztai performed with the Boston String quartet, which was originally created as an incentive for Rudolf Kolisch to become head of the Chamber Music department at the New England Conservatory in Boston.

 He also performed with the Juilliard String Orchestra, the New Jersey Symphony Orchestra, and the Berkshire Music Center Orchestra.
 Pusztai was also second violin in the original formation of the New England Ragtime Ensemble, created in 1972 by Gunther Schuller.
-The ensemble’s performance of “The Red Back Book” earned a Grammy Award for Best Chamber Music Performance in 1974.
+The ensemble's performance of “The Red Back Book” earned a Grammy Award for Best Chamber Music Performance in 1974.

 As a composer, Tibor Pusztai won the 1970 Koussevitzky Award in Composition at Tanglewood Music Center and the American Society of Composers, Authors and Publishers (ASCAP) Award.
 As a conductor, Pusztai directed the Ballet der Deutschen Oper Berlin, the Xantener Sommerfestspiele, the Alvin Ailey Dance Company, the American Ballet Theatre and the Iranian National Ballet.
 He was also the conductor of the Hartford Chamber Orchestra, the Hartford Ballet and the associate conductor of the Hartford Symphony Orchestra.
 Furthermore, he served as music director for the Manchester Symphony and Connecticut Valley Chamber orchestras, and as president of Connecticut Composers, New Voices Productions and the Studio of Electronic Music.
 Pusztai's recordings were released by both Columbia and Angel labels.

 Pusztai was a faculty member at Tanglewood Music Center, NEC, Ithaca College, Tehran University of Art, Hartford Conservatory and Berklee College of Music.
-During his years at NEC, he served as Gunther Schuller’s assistant.
+During his years at NEC, he served as Gunther Schuller's assistant.
 He joined the Berklee faculty in 1996, teaching numerous classes, including conducting, scoring for strings, traditional harmony and composition, and directed studies.